Business Process Management Industry Gets a Boost During COVID-19

 Sep 10, 2020, 14:05 ET

-As global brands seek innovative customer experience solutions during the pandemic, HGS announces plans to add more than 2,000 U.S.-based jobs through Q3
+As global brands seek innovative customer experience solutions during the pandemic, HGS announces plans to add more than 2,000 U.S.-based jobs through Q2

 CHICAGO, Sept.
 10, 2020 /PRNewswire/ -- Hinduja Global Solutions (HGS) (listed in BSE & NSE), a global leader in business process management (BPM) and customer experience solutions, today reported strong growth in 2020 as companies continue to look for business partners to help enhance customer experience (CX), satisfaction and loyalty amid the COVID-19 pandemic.
 As a result, HGS has signed 32 new customer engagements in 2020.
 To manage this growth, HGS has committed to hiring more than 2,000 additional employees through September 2020 in the U.S.